 Switching Inside the UK

 If you are already in the UK on a valid visa that allows for switching such as a Skilled Worker or Student visa you can apply for leave to remain from within the country.
-You must ensure you apply before your current visa expires to benefit from Section 3C Leave which protects your right to stay while the Home Office makes a decision.
+You must ensure you apply before your current visa expires to benefit from Section 3C leave (which allows you to remain in the UK legally while your application is being decided)

 Processing Time and Priority Services